acesdit/first-contributions/CommandLine.md

 ## Using Applications
 Similar to GUI, some applications also provide ways to access them through Command Line. eg. ```Git``` and ```Visual Studio Code```

-For using those applications, instead of clicking on an icon, you type its name in the terminal.
+For using these applications, instead of clicking on an icon, you type its name in the terminal.
 And also sometimes provide parameters.

 ### Flags in applications
 Some applications have some flags that provide useful information or invoke a specific functionality.
 Flags start with a single or double hyphen (eg. ```--version``` or ```-v```)